Complete Guide to Lawn Care

 The following is a quick list of key practices that can help you tackle the lawn care basics and ensure your yard looks its best:

 Now we will take an in-depth look at how to properly care for your lawn with information on planting grass seed, to following the essentials listed above throughout all seasons and climates.
-It is important to refer to these guidelines to keep your yard healthy and manageable.
+It is important to refer to this lawn care guide to keep your yard healthy and manageable.
 If you are unsure about some of the steps, you can consult your local landscape and lawn care company for advice.

 Planting grass to cultivate a new lawn can be a daunting task with the large selection of seed available.
 It is important to consider options that thrive in your climate or geographic location.
 Also take into consideration how you use your lawn.
 Is it a high-traffic area?
 Do you have pets that utilize the outdoor space?
 Additionally, what color and texture are you seeking?
 Soil also plays an important role in the quality and health of your lawn, so testing is critical in developing your lawn care plan.